Breakfast in London, dinner in Barcelona

 Step 1, get your ticket endorsed by staff on the delayed train or at the interchange station.

-If you are on a delayed Eurostar and you realise you are going to miss your onward connection, Eurostar train managers carry a HOTNAT / CIV stamp and will endorse your ticket.
-If there's a significant delay, Eurostar train managers may walk through the train helping people with connections, or may announce that they are available to help in a particular car of the train.
-Similarly, staff on other European trains can usually endorse or stamp your ticket if the train is delayed.
+If you are on a delayed Eurostar and you realise you're going to miss your onward connection, Eurostar train managers carry a HOTNAT / CIV stamp and will endorse your ticket.
+They may walk through the train helping people with connections, or may announce that they are available in a particular car.
+Similarly, staff on other European trains can usually endorse or stamp your ticket if their train is delayed.

-Tip: If crossing Paris by metro, buy your metro ticket in the Eurostar cafe-bar car, this saves vital minutes in Paris and you might still make the connection.
+Tip: If crossing Paris by metro, buy a metro ticket in the Eurostar cafe-bar car to save vital minutes, you might still make your connection.

 -

-Step 2, approach staff of the operator of the onward train.
-This might mean at the station information desk, or perhaps the train manager of the next onward train once it is platformed.
+Step 2, approach staff of the operator of the onward train either at the station information desk or see the train manager of the next onward train once it is platformed.
 Explain the situation politely, show your tickets and ask for help.

-It's good to be aware of your rights under the international conditions of carriage or CIV as well as its limitations, and of the HOTNAT or AJC arrangements between operators to help passengers who have missed connections.
+It's good to be aware of your rights under the international conditions of carriage or CIV and its limitations, and of AJC & HOTNAT.

 It should not be necessary to buy new onward tickets, except as a last resort.
 My advice is never to buy any new tickets until you have talked to staff working for the onward train operator.
 For example, one traveller from Berlin to London was told by DB in Berlin that she'd need to buy new Eurostar tickets as disruption meant she wouldn't make her booked Eurostar.
 No!
 Travel to Brussels and ask Eurostar staff for help.
 And if the first staff you talk to won't help, try other staff who may be better trained - or ask to see the station manager.

 An example...
-I'm travelling from London to Bordeaux, but my Eurostar is running 40 minutes late and I risk missing my onward connection in Paris.
-Naturally, I've got a non-changeable non-refundable ticket!
-An announcement is made that the train manager will be in the bar car to help passengers with connections.
-He stamps my ticket and tells me to go to the ticket office at Paris Montparnasse to get myself rebooked on a later train.
-In the event, I buy a metro ticket from the Eurostar cafe-bar to save time queuing at the metro ticket office (top tip!), I walk to the front of the train as we approach Paris so can get off quickly, I allowed a little more than the recommended minimum 60 minutes to cross Paris in any case, and I make my connection comfortably!
+I was travelling from London to Bordeaux on a Eurostar running 40 minutes late.
+It looked like I would miss my connection in Paris, and naturally my onward ticket was train-specific & non-changeable!
+An announcement was made that the train manager was in the bar car to help passengers with connections.
+He stamped my ticket and told me to go to the ticket office at Paris Montparnasse to get myself rebooked on a later train.
+In the event, I bought a metro ticket from the Eurostar cafe-bar to save time at the metro station (important tip!), I walked to the front of the train as we approached Paris, I had allowed a little more than the recommended minimum 60 minutes to cross Paris in any case, and I made my connection!

 If you miss a Eurostar due to a delayed train